 There is a clear distinction between device alarms (see "3.3.
 Alarm conditions") such as overvoltage protection or overheating protection, and user defined events such as OVD (overvoltage detection).
-Whilst device alarms serve to protect the device by initially switching off the DC output, user defined events can switch off the DC output (Action = ALARM), but can also simply give an acoustic signal to make the user aware.
+Whilst device alarms serve to protect the device and the connected load by initially switching off the DC output, user defined events can switch off the DC output (Action = ALARM), but can also simply give an acoustic signal to make the user aware.
 The actions driven by user defined events can be selected:

 Action Impact Example NONE User defined event is disabled.
 SIGNAL On reaching the condition which triggers the event, the action SIGNAL will show a text message in the status area of the display.
-Event: OPD WARNING On reaching the condition which triggers the event, the action WARNING will show a text message in the status area of the display and pop up an additional warning message which can be noticed from a bigger distance.
-Warning!
-ALARM On reaching the condition which triggers the event, the action ALARM will show an alarm pop-up and additionally emit an acoustic signal, if activated.
+Event: OPD WARNING On reaching the condition which triggers the event, the action WARNING will show a text message in the status area of the display and pop up an additional warning message, plus additionally emit an acoustic signal (if activated) Warning!
+ALARM On reaching the condition which triggers the event, the action ALARM will show a text message in the status area of the display with an additional alarm pop-up, and additionally emit an acoustic signal (if activated).
 Furthermore the DC output is switched off.
-Most of the device alarms are signaled on the analog interface, while all can be queried via the digital interfaces.
-Alarm: OT OK
+Certain device alarms are also signaled to the analog interface or can be queried via the digital interface.
+Alarm!